nus-cs2103-AY2122S1/ip/docs/README.md

 **Expected outcome:**

-The following goodbye message will be displayed, and the app would close automatically 2 seconds later.
+The following goodbye message will be displayed.
+The app would close automatically 2 seconds later.

 `kimi no unmei no hito wa boku jyanai`